gabryBussone/CODE4DREAM/README.md

 8. **Modify (optional)**:
    - If you're interested in modifying the game, explore the source code and assets to make desired changes.
    - Make sure to follow the guidelines provided in the project documentation or repository instructions.

+## Unity Bowling Game with Leap Motion - Project Overview

+*Project Description

+The team is undertaking an exciting project to develop a virtual bowling game using Unity and integrating Leap Motion technology.
+The primary goal is to create an immersive experience where players can use their hands to grab and release the ball, knocking down pins to score points.

+*Step-by-Step Development

+*1. Setting Up Unity Environment
+The team has successfully installed and configured the Unity development environment.
+This includes creating a new Unity project, configuring the scene, and importing necessary assets.

+*2. Integrating Leap Motion
+Collaboratively, the team has integrated Leap Motion into the Unity project.
+This involved installing the Leap Motion SDK, configuring hand tracking, and ensuring seamless interaction between hands and virtual objects.

+*3. Creating Bowling Alley Scene
+The team has made progress in designing the virtual bowling alley scene.
+This includes creating the bowling lane, placing pins, and setting up the overall environment for an engaging gameplay experience.

+*4. Ball Mechanics
+The team has worked on implementing the ball mechanics.
+This involves creating a realistic bowling ball, defining its physics, and ensuring that it responds accurately to user interactions.

+*5. Pin Knockdown and Scoring
+Significant progress has been made in developing the pin knockdown and scoring system.
+This includes detecting collisions between the ball and pins, tracking the number of knocked-down pins, and updating the player's score.

+*6. Hand Gesture Recognition
+Efforts have been directed towards refining hand gesture recognition.
+This includes detecting grabbing and releasing motions accurately, ensuring a natural and intuitive control scheme for the players.

+*7. Testing and Debugging
+The team has collaborated on thorough testing and debugging.
+This phase is crucial to identify and address any issues related to gameplay mechanics, user interaction, or performance.

+*8. User Interface (UI)
+Significant strides have been made in implementing a user-friendly interface, displaying scores, feedback, and relevant information during gameplay.

+*9. Polishing and Optimization
+The team has collectively worked on polishing the game, optimizing performance, and ensuring a smooth and enjoyable user experience.

+*10. Documentation and Presentation
+The team is currently contributing to documenting the project, providing clear instructions for future development, and preparing a presentation to showcase the Unity Bowling Game with Leap Motion.

+*Conclusion

+With a collaborative effort, the team aims to create a captivating and immersive bowling experience that showcases the capabilities of Unity and Leap Motion technology.
+Each team member's expertise contributes to the overall success of the project, promising an exciting and enjoyable virtual bowling game for users.

 Our recent focus has been on developing a game tailored for individuals affected by multiple sclerosis.
 By incorporating arm and hand movements into the gameplay mechanics, our aim is to provide users with a platform for exercising and training these specific body parts.

 ## Components